 The Agency contributes to the CRCNA's Employees' Savings Plan, a defined contribution retirement plan for the benefit of covered non-ordained employees (Non-Ordained Plan), and to the Retirement Plan for Ministers of the Christian Reformed Church in the United States (U.S. Ordained Plan), a defined benefit retirement plan for ordained employees.
 Retirement plan contributions for ordained employees of ReFrame Ministries International are made to the Retirement Fund for Ministers of the Christian Reformed Church in Canada (Canada Ordained Plan), a defined benefit retirement plan.
 The Agency's obligation for the Non-Ordained Plan is limited to a matching contribution of up to 4% of eligible wages, with employer discretionary contributions of up to 6% of eligible wages of qualified employees.
-For the Ordained Plans, all organized churches are required to pay church assessments determined at an amount per professing member age 18 years and older or, if greater, the direct costs of their first or only pastor's participation in the organized church, based on reported membership statistics.
+For the Ordained Plans, all organized churches are required to pay church assessments determined at an amount per professing member aged 18 years and older or, if greater, the direct costs of their first or only pastor's participation in the organized church, based on reported membership statistics.

-Retirement plan contribution expense for the years ended June 30, 2022 and 2021 amounted to \$164,100 and \$177,800, respectively, for the Non-Ordained Plan, and \$41,500 and \$30,800, respectively, for the Ordained Plans.
+Retirement plan contribution expense for the years ended June 30, 2023 and 2022 amounted to \$172,600 and \$164,100, respectively, for the Non-Ordained Plan, and \$38,100 and \$41,500, respectively, for the Ordained Plans.

 Separate information with respect to plan assets and accumulated plan benefits for the defined benefit plans is not available.
-However, for information purposes, the estimated actuarial present value of accumulated plan benefits and plan assets, assuming an 8% interest rate for the Ordained Plans, as of the most recent valuation (January 1, 2020) was \$130,146,111.
-Net assets available for benefits of the Ordained Plans were \$142,421,771 and \$125,693,879 as of January 1, 2022 and 2021, respectively.
+However, for information purposes, the estimated actuarial present value of accumulated plan benefits and plan assets, assuming an 7.5% interest rate for the Ordained Plans, as of the most recent valuation (January 1, 2023) was \$133,117,102.
+Net assets available for benefits of the Ordained Plans were \$117,268,793 and \$142,421,771 as of January 1, 2023 and 2022, respectively.

-11. Transactions With Other Christian Reformed Church Entities
+11. Transactions with Other Christian Reformed Church Entities

-During the years ended June 30, 2022 and 2021, the Agency purchased printing and publication services from CRCNA totaling approximately \$107,000 and \$175,000, respectively, and incurred charges of approximately \$594,000 and \$500,000, respectively, for administrative support and other services.
-The Agency also incurred charges during the years ended June 30, 2022 and 2021 of approximately \$184,000 and \$169,000, respectively, from CRCNA for support charges related to the coordinated financial services function, and approximately \$104,000 and \$82,000, respectively, of allocated building occupancy expenses.
-At June 30, 2022 and 2021, amounts due from (to) other Christian Reformed Church entities included approximately \$81,000 and \$(57,000), respectively, and are netted against amounts due from (to) other Christian Reformed Church entities on the combined statements of financial position.
+During the years ended June 30, 2023 and 2022, the Agency purchased printing and publication services from CRCNA totaling approximately \$129,500 and \$107,000, respectively, and incurred charges of approximately \$490,000 and \$594,000, respectively, for administrative support and other services.
+The Agency also incurred charges during the years ended June 30, 2023 and 2022 of approximately \$186,000 and \$184,000, respectively, from CRCNA for support charges related to the coordinated financial services function, and approximately \$109,000 and \$104,000, respectively, of allocated building occupancy expenses.
+At June 30, 2023 and 2022, amounts due from (to) other Christian Reformed Church entities included approximately \$375,000 and \$81,000, respectively, and are netted against amounts due from (to) other Christian Reformed Church entities on the combined statements of financial position.

 The Agency manages its cash in conjunction with the CRCNA consolidated cash management system, which holds funds at two banks, a single shared account at JP Morgan Chase, and individual agency accounts in addition to a shared account at Huntington Bank.
 As part of this process, CRCNA may borrow funds of participating entities.
-At June 30, 2022 and 2021, CRCNA borrowed \$0 from the Agency.
+At June 30, 2023 and 2022, CRCNA borrowed \$0 from the Agency.
 The Agency has authorized the use of its funds held in the consolidated cash management system as collateral for borrowings of CRCNA, up to a \$1,000,000 limit.

-12. Beneficial Interest in Assets Held by Barnabas Foundation
+12. Beneficial Interest in Assets Held by the Barnabas Foundation